opensearch-project/documentation-website/_integrations/index.md

 ## Using OpenSearch Integrations

-OpenSearch Integrations can be installed directly from the [default catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md) that is shipped with every OpenSearch release.
-Additionally, integrations can be manually loaded and updated using the **Dashboards Management** console to reflect the latest versions or new releases.
+OpenSearch Integrations can be installed directly from the [default catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md) shipped with every OpenSearch release.
+Additionally, integrations can be manually loaded and updated using the **Dashboards Management** console.

 ### Installing an integration